-- Upload the unofficial College Board report for AP courses if applicable.
+- Upload the unofficial score reports for AP or IB courses if applicable.

-- List out all observation hour experiences with descriptions.
-You may also include other Health Care and non-HC experiences.
+- List all observation hour experiences with descriptions and hours.
+You may also include other healthcare and non-healthcare experiences.

-- Identify two references.
+- Identify two references, one a current PT.
 References will receive an email directing them to an online reference form.
 They will be asked to complete a form and provide a narrative.

-- Upload a document with answers to the narrative questions.
+- Provide answers to narrative questions.
 Please use this space to tell us any information not included in the rest of the application that you feel is important.

 Commitment to Diversity